akshaykrishna129/assignment2-kintali/README.md

 >*Kansas to New York
 >>From kansas airport i can get direct flight to my destination new york.

-*Items that should be brought to your favorite place for maximum enjoyment.
+*Items that should be brought to New york for maximum enjoyment.

     *Electronic gadgets
        *Camera